 Workshop tuition and registration

 Tuition of $375 includes instruction and all supplies.
 (If you are coming from out of town, please be aware that you are responsible for your own lodging and meals.)
-Registration will open for the workshop in early 2017.
-Sign up here to receive an email when the dates for the workshop are announced, and when registration opens.
+Registration has already closed for this year but you may call the parish office at 804.288.2867 to be added to the waiting list.

 Gene LeCouteur // 804.288.2867 // email